QNetITQ/WaveFox/README.md

 - `userChrome.VeryHighShadowSaturation-Enabled`

 ##### v1.5.110
 The tab frame consists of type, color, and saturation.
-Doesn't work with AMO themes.
-**In order to activate the tab frame on a dark theme in Linux, you must first activate it on a light theme**
+Not compatible with themes that use a translucent toolbar.

 ##### Light Theme